aidan305/Hostelworld-Property-Search/README.md

 - a thumbnail image of the property if one is present

 The property detail screen should contain at least:
-• property name • address
+- property name
-o address1 o address2 o city
+- address
+- city
-o country
+- country
-• property description
+- property description
-• property directions
+- property directions
-• at least one of the images from the property
+- at least one of the images from the property